The airline fee credit on the Amex Platinum card can go a long way toward offsetting its annual fee – if you know how to

 - Keep a close eye on your card statement to ensure your credit covers all the purchases you want it to.

 While it’s true the Amex Platinum has a travel credit that can be hugely beneficial to frequent flyers, other travel credit cards offer a similar perk with more flexible redemption options.
 The Chase Sapphire Reserve®, for example, charges the same $550 annual fee as the Amex Platinum, but offers a $300 travel credit that is automatically applied toward any travel purchase – including airfare.
 If you don’t spend much on travel incidentals, this could be a better option for you.

 Alternatively, some cards with a lower annual fee also come with a travel credit – if a $550 price tag is out of your reach.
-One option is the Bank of America® Premium Rewards® credit card, which comes with a $100 credit per year for airline incidentals.
+One option is the Bank of America® Premium Rewards® credit card, which comes with up to a $100 statement credit per year for airline incidentals.
 Since the card’s annual fee is only $95, it is easy to get plenty of value out of this perk.

 If you’d prefer to stick with Membership Rewards, the American Express® Gold Card charges a more affordable annual fee than the Amex Platinum – $250 – and offers an airline fee credit of up to $100 with the same restrictions and qualifications as the Platinum credit.
-However, the airline credit on the Amex Gold Card will no longer be available to applicants and existing cardholders beginning January 2022.
+However, the airline credit on the Amex Gold Card will no longer be available to applicants and existing cardholders after December 31, 2021.